openhab/openhab-addons/bundles/org.openhab.binding.lutron/README.md

 The optional advanced parameter `delay` can be used to set a delay (in milliseconds) between transmission of integration commands to the bridge device.
 This may be used for command send rate throttling.
 It can be set to an integer value between 0 and 250 ms, and defaults to 0 (no delay).
-It is recommended to leave it set to 0 unless you experience problems with commands sent to Caseta hubs being dropped/ignored.
+It is recommended that this parameter be left at the default unless you experience problems with sent commands being dropped/ignored.
+This has been reported in some rare cases when large numbers of commands were sent in short periods to Caseta hubs.
+If you experience this problem, try setting a delay value of around 100 ms as a starting point.

 The optional advanced parameter `discoveryFile` can be set to force the device discovery service to read the Lutron configuration XML from a local file rather than retrieving it via HTTP from the RadioRA 2 or HomeWorks QS bridge device.
 This is useful in the case of some older Lutron software versions, where the discovery service may have problems retrieving the file from the bridge device.